kreauniv/comp350/source/trust.rst

    avail of some service.

-The conventional way in which a server hands out such bearer tokens to browser-based clients is as a code:`Cookie:` header.
+The conventional way in which a server hands out such bearer tokens to browser-based clients is as a ``Cookie:`` header.
 Browsers know what to do with these "cookie" strings.
 In particular, the next time the user visits the site, the browser will automatically send any such saved cookies earlier presented by the server -- i.e. they are associated with the "domain of origin".
 The cookies set by site A will only be sent back to site A and not to another site B.

+For services accessing other services via API calls, it is customary to pass such a bearer token in the ``Authorization: Bearer <token>`` header.

 Cross site requests
 -------------------